At Least 22 Dead in India Train Station Stampede

 The pedestrian bridge connected two local Mumbai railway stations — Elphinstone and Parel.

+Separately in the southern city of Banglaore, two people were killed in another stampede by hundreds of people jostling to obtain coupons for free food offered by a local philanthropist, police said.
+The philanthropist has been detained for questioning.

-Deadly stampedes are fairly common during Indian religious festivals, where large crowds gather in small areas with few safety or crowd control measures.
+Deadly stampedes are fairly common in densely populated India, where many cities are unequipped to deal with large crowds gathering in small areas, with few safety or crowd control measures.

+In October 2013, a stampede in Madhya Pradesh state in central India killed more than 110 people, mostly women and children.